Nguyen020905/react-university-portal/README.md

 A responsive university-themed landing page built with ReactJS.

 This project helped me learn more about React fundamentals including component structure, props, and state management.
-I implemented smooth scrolling when clicking navbar links, conditional rendering for video pop-ups, and a clean, user-friendly UI/UX design.
+I implemented smooth scrolling when clicking navbar links, a working contact form submission, conditional rendering for video pop-ups, and a clean, user-friendly UI/UX design.
 It’s also fully responsive across devices using CSS Flexbox and media queries.

 ## 🚀 Features